jkjung-avt/keras_imagenet/README.md

 In addition, the python code in this repository is for python3.

-I myself have tested all steps belowe with tensorflow-1.12.2.
+I myself have tested all steps below with tensorflow-1.12.2.

 # Step-by-step